nvdla/doc/doc/hw/v1/ias/unit_description.rst

   Planar processing output sequence, mode 0

-If planar processing on-fly operation condition is not meet, planar processing shall work in off-fly mode, it receives data from PDMA, and the ongoing channel number is always 16.
+If planar processing on-the-fly operation condition is not meet, planar processing shall work in off-fly mode, it receives data from PDMA, and the ongoing channel number is always 16.
 There are two sub-cases, one is non-split-width, and the other is split-width.
-Input data sequence is shown in following diagram
+The input data sequence is shown in following diagram.

 .. _fig_image43_pdp_in_mode1_2: